 This story uses the wonderful little loophole in the law called double jeopardy where you can’t be tried for the same crime twice.
 Witness for the Prosecution is probably where a lot of people first learned about this useful little law.
 It meant that despite it being obvious that Mr Vole did kill Miss Franks, the law couldn’t retry him for murder.
 Hence Mr and Mrs Vole’s freedom, despite the confession.

 This is the ending you might have seen in the latest BBC One version in 2016, where the incomparable Toby Jones plays the lawyer, John Mayhew.
 It’s a very good adaptation, but beware in that it builds up a lot of backstory for Mayhew, which is frankly not in the play.
-But I personally enjoyed because Toby Jones really don’t get enough screen time in my opinion.
+But I personally enjoyed because Toby Jones really doesn’t get enough screen time in my opinion.

 The ending playing at the London County Hall at the moment is faithful to her altered version, where a mistress of Mr Vole’s appears right at the end to reveal that he and her husband are running away together with Miss Frank’s money.
 Mrs Vole then attacks her husband, stabbing him in the back.
 Literally.

 For me, the original ending I think fits better with modern storytelling.
 We have a certain proclivity for the real world and its injustice.
-It’s somehow more darkly satisfying that the murders get away with it.
+It’s somehow more darkly satisfying that the murderers get away with it.
 It’s a relativity new mindset of audiences, which just didn’t exist in Agatha Christie’s time.
 The repeating motif is the lawyer’s faith that the British Justice system is the ‘best in the world’.
 An ending, which throws that assertion into massive doubt and shakes the protagonist’s view of the world, seems somehow more fitting than the conclusion that justice is somehow universal.
 Yes, Mr Vole was found not guilty and escaped justice in court, but justice finds you in the end.
 While that’s a fairly familiar theme in Agatha Christie’s works, it’s too rosy a view for modern readers.

 All in all, this is not perhaps my favourite of Christie’s plays – go see Mousetrap – but it’s certainly an involving take on the concept of justice in an old-world setting.
 Definitely worth the watch, whether it’s at the theatre, the BBC One version with Toby Jones or wait for the movie which apparently is going to be directed by Ben Afflick… I shall withhold judgment until I’ve seen it!